 Financial Statements and Financial Statements Analysis

-In order to determine the health of a business you need financial statements.
-Why would you be interested in the health of a business?
+In order to determine the health of a business, you need financial statements.
+Why should the health of a business interest you?
 Can a business be healthy or sick?
 The answer is a definite ‘yes’.
 For businesses, cash is the lifeblood that drives everything.
 Healthy businesses either generate enough cash or have access to sources of cash that allow them to grow and prosper.
 Sick businesses suffer from the opposite, that is, they have serious liquidity problems.
 Hence as investors, customers, suppliers and employees, you need to understand how healthy or sick a business is.

-- As a supplier you may need to sell merchandise on credit.
+- As a supplier, you may need to sell merchandise on credit.
 For example, a customer can walk inside your door and ask you to sell him one thousand laptops with the condition that he will pay you a month later.
 Do you want to take this business?
-How will you know you will be paid one month later?
-This decision is called a credit decision.
+How will you know you that the customer will pay one month later?
+We call this decision a credit decision.
 Right credit decisions can allow your business to grow, wrong credit decisions can push you into bankruptcy.

 Determining any of the above is a fairly complicated task.
-Internal and external factors and information need to be assessed.
-Objective and subjective judgments need to be made.
+We need to assess internal and external factors and information.
+And make objective and subjective judgments.
 Financial statements go a long way in performing this analysis.
-For the purpose of this course we only look at the three most common statements
+For the purpose of this course we only look at the three most common statements.

 - Balance Sheet

 - Profit & Loss account (also known as the Income Statement)